 1. Disabling the Antivirus

 Many antivirus software has been reported for blocking services connected to games due to security issues.
-To know if your antivirus software is causing the issue, temporary disable the antivirus and check if the LAN is working.
+To know if your antivirus software is causing the issue, temporarily disable the antivirus and check if the LAN is working.